poac-dev/poac/README.md

 ### Build the project

-In most cases, you will want to execute a binary as well as build the project—of course, you can.
+In most cases, you want to execute the generated binary as well as build the project.

 ```console
 you:~/hello_world$ poac run